opulo-inc/docs/docs/feeders/5-openpnp-setup/feeder-openpnp-setup.md

 ## Actuator Setup

-!!! note "config files from release TODO or later"
+!!! note "Config Files from Release v3.0.5 or Later"
-    you don't gotta set this up, it'll already be there
+      If you've set up your LumenPnP using OpenPnP config files from release `v3.0.5` or later, you can skip this step; it's already been done for you.

 1. Open OpenPnP.
 2. Make a new Actuator titled `PhotonFeederData` and give it the following settings: